-Precision medicine is an emerging approach that matches patients with the most appropriate treatment based on the precise molecular features of an individual patient’s disease.
+Precision medicine (aka. personalized medicine) is an emerging approach that matches patients with the most appropriate treatment based on the precise molecular features of an individual patient’s disease.
 Despite huge advances in translational research, diagnosis and treatment continue to pose profound challenges in addressing significant health problems, including cancer and life-threatening infectious diseases.

 Current lab research thrusts include:

 - Engineering nano-bio interfaces for implantable and wearable devices

 - Biosensing technologies for early diagnosis and treatment monitoring